-Crochet star stitch is a beautiful stitch that creates thick texture, warm coziness and a beautiful design.
+The crochet star stitch is a beautiful stitch that creates thick texture, warm coziness, and a beautiful design.
 This stitch can be worked in a few different ways, but as long as you know how to crochet classic star stitch, you will easily be adapted to any other variations that are presented your way through different patterns.
-Each of the fifteen free crochet patterns in this roundup showcase a different way to use this terrific stitch.
+Each of the fifteen free crochet patterns in this roundup showcases a different way to use this terrific stitch.
 Craft them all to practice everything that this stitch can do!

 This really simple four-row crochet jewelry pattern gives you the ability to practice crochet star stitch without committing to a huge project.
 If you discover that you love star stitch then you can make many, many of these cuffs to see how it works in different types of yarn.

 You could also adapt the sizing on this pattern to turn it into a crochet necklace or even a crochet cowl.
 It is basically a simple row repeat.
-This would allow you to make a few different items, including matching sets of... accessories, while really getting the hang of row after simple row of star stitch.
+This would allow you to make a few different items, including matching sets of accessories while getting the hang of row after a simple row of star stitch.
 Have fun with it!

 This crochet designer does an excellent job of taking a stitch, explaining it well through both words and video, and then sharing crochet patterns that make it the star.
 If you haven't quite mastered the stitch, the videos showing how to do it can help you out.

-Even if you know the stitch, this is a really great pattern for practicing it.
-The version shown here is for a skinny scarf, but it explains how to increase your chain by the correct multiples in order to make a wider scarf.
-If you... wanted to, you could even use the same information to make a crochet blanket using the star stitch.
+Even if you know the stitch, this is a great pattern for practicing it.
+The version shown here is for a skinny scarf, but it explains how to increase your chain by the correct multiples to make a wider scarf.
+If you wanted to, you could even use the same information to make a crochet blanket using the star stitch.
 It's a simple but versatile crochet pattern.

 This washcloth pattern uses a unique variation on star stitch.
 The instructions for the stitch itself are fairly standard.
 There are always rows between the star stitch rows in a pattern; those are usually hdc or dc stitches, but in this case, the designer has used the unique v-stitch.
 It's a fabulous choice and it's a fun crochet pattern to work up.

-Crochet designer Hopeful Honey offers a free video tutorial for the star stitch to make sure that you are able to work it in the way that she understands it.
+Crochet designer Hopeful Honey offers a free video tutorial for the star stitch to make sure that you can work it in the way that she understands it.
 That makes this a great beginner pattern for practicing this multiple-loop stitch.
 She also includes the written instructions for the stitch and the entire pattern.
 It's a beautiful infinity scarf worked in pretty worsted weight yarn.

 This pattern really allows the beauty of the star stitch to shine through, especially in the version made in a single white color.
 You get a really good sense of the true texture of this stitch.
 The density of it makes it a great choice for wearables intended to keep you warm, so wristers are a top selection for using crochet star stitch.

 This free winter crochet hat pattern begins with a beautifully ribbed brim then the star stitches are used to make the cap of the hat.
-They are worked in the round, giving yet another new way of working with this terrific textured stitch.
-The combination of the variegated yarn and the dense texture really make this a beauty to craft (and wear!)
-As you begin to work more and more with the stitch, you'll get a feeling for whether you like it best in solid colors or in multi-colored yarn... projects.
+They are worked in the round, giving yet another new way of working with this terrific, textured stitch.
+The combination of the variegated yarn and the dense texture make this a beauty to craft (and wear!).
+As you begin to work more and more with the stitch, you'll get a feeling for whether you like it best in solid colors or multi-colored yarn projects.

-This crochet hook case not only gives you the opportunity to practice classic star stitch, but it also serves as a really great addition to your set of craft tools.
+This crochet hook case not only allows you to practice classic star stitch, but it also serves as a really great addition to your set of craft tools.
 It's customizable so that you can add and remove hooks when your tool collection changes.
 It rolls up nice and tight so you can easily take all of your hooks on the go.

 This is a crochet capelet that includes a hood, which you can wear up or down for different styles.
 The star stitch is the star of the show but it's also complemented beautifully by the details of the shell stitch at the bottom of the piece.

-Star stitch is definitely a versatile stitch that works well with a lot of other stitches.
+Star stitch is a versatile stitch that works well with a lot of other stitches.
 The star stitch is a dense, tightly woven stitch.
 For that reason, it pairs really well with more open or loose stitches.
-The shell stitch is kind of between closed... and open and we see it serves its role well here against the star stitch.Continue to 9 of 15 below.
+The shell stitch is kind of between closed and open and we see it serves its role well here against the star stitch.Continue to 9 of 14 below.